 Scott Stapp’s black and white worldview has shifted after five years of focus and introspection.
-The Grammy-winning frontman and songwriter is now set to return with his 3rd solo album to explore THE SPACE BETWEEN THE SHADOWS, set for July 2019 release on Napalm Records.
+The Grammy-winning frontman and songwriter is now set to return with his 3rd solo album to explore THE SPACE BETWEEN THE SHADOWS, was released earlier this month on Napalm Records.

 “When you’re looking dead-on down a dark tunnel, everything turns to shadow.
 But when you start to take one day at a time, you begin to see the space between the shadows.
 At that point, you begin to see the light and the color.
 The world begins to takes shape in a whole new way.”